zeromq/netmq/docs/actor.md

     }

-And here is the entire code for an Actor that deals with Account actions.
-This example is deliberatley simplistic, where we only debit/credit an Account by an amount.
-You could send any command to the Actor, and the Actor is really a general purpose in process messaging system.
+And here is the entire code for an <code>Actor</code> that deals with <code>Account</code> actions.
+This example is deliberatley simplistic, where we only debit/credit an <code>Account</code>
+by an amount.
+You could send any command to the Actor, and the <code>Actor</code> is really a general purpose in process messaging system.

-Anyway here is the Actor code:
+Anyway here is the <code>Actor</code> code:

     using System;
     using System.Collections.Generic;